• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Quick tip: Conversational AI platforms can help you manage multiple channels all from one central dashboard.

-Most customer service advice starts with a smile—but how do you do that over messaging?
+Most customer service advice starts with a smile – but how do you do that over messaging?
+Think of it as smiling with your voice.
 It’s all about using a friendly tone in your writing.
-Show enthusiasm with exclamation points, emojis (if your brand voice allows), and quick responses.
+Be positive and enthusiastic by showing enthusiasm with exclamation points, emojis (if your brand voice allows), and quick responses to make the conversation feel warm and natural.

 But how do you do this over messaging?
 Match their conversation style.
 If they’re writing out full formal paragraphs, give them thorough responses and avoid any slang.
 If they’re using text abbreviations, keep it short and casual.
 You could even throw in some emojis, but maybe avoid using your own abbreviations.
 (Too much room for miscommunications.)